Iran prison fire kills four, injures 61 as protests persist | Law-Order

 France said on Sunday it was following with the utmost attention the situation at Evin prison, "where several French nationals are being arbitrarily detained".
 "France once again reminds the Iranian authorities that they are responsible for the safety and health of our compatriots detained in Iran," a French foreign ministry spokesperson said in a statement, repeating a call for their immediate release.

 Protests have been met with a brutal state crackdown.
-Rights groups said at least 240 protesters had been killed in the anti-government protests, including 32 minors.
+Rights groups said at least 240 protesters had been killed, including 32 minors.
 Over 8,000 people had been arrested in 111 cities and towns, Iranian activist news agency HRANA said on Saturday.
 The authorities have not published a death toll.
 Among the casualties have been teenage girls whose deaths have become a rallying cry for more demonstrations across the country.

 Iran, which has blamed the violence on enemies at home and abroad, denies security forces have killed protesters.
 State media said on Saturday at least 26 members of the security forces had been killed by "rioters".
 The clampdown on protests has attracted international condemnation, with the United States, Canada and some European countries imposing sanctions on Iranian officials and organisations they accuse of being involved.
 (Additional reporting by Mathieu Rosemain in Paris Writing by Parisa Hafezi Editing by Raissa Kasolowsky, Alexandra Hudson)